Extreme Water Shortage

-Seen on the wing, the turkey vulture is an awe-inspiring and graceful bird.
-Designed for soaring flight, turkey vultures rule the skies of Big Bend from March through early October.
-With a nearly six-foot wing span and a light body weight (3 1/2 -5 lbs.), turkey vultures have a very low wing loading ratio (ratio of body weight to wing area).
+The turkey vulture is designed for soaring flight.
+With a nearly six-foot wing span and a light body weight (3.5–5 lbs), turkey vultures have a very low wing loading ratio (ratio of body weight to wing area).
 This enables them to buoyantly ride rising columns of warm air to heights of almost 5,000 feet and to travel up to 40 miles per hour with almost no flapping of the wings.
 The closely related black vulture, though capable of sustained soaring flight, is no match for its cousin.
 With a heavier body and shorter wings and tail, the black vulture must laboriously flap its wings often to gain and maintain altitude.

 Seen in soaring flight, the turkey vulture is identified by its wings held in a dihedral or "v" pattern, the slight rocking motion of the body, and the two-toned underwing; a dark leading edge and a lighter trailing edge.
 The black vulture in contrast soars with its wings held nearly flat or a shallow dihedral, and has a completely black underwing with a large silvery-white patch at the base of the primaries.

-With its greater powers of flight, the turkey vulture has a much larger range than the black; found from southern Canada to the southern tip of South America.
-Populations in the north and west of North America are migratory, including the turkey vulture of Big Bend.
-They arrive in early March, some members of the population nest, then they all depart to Central and South America in the autumn.
+With its greater powers of flight, the turkey vulture has a much larger range than the black vulture—found from southern Canada to the southern tip of South America.
+Populations in the north and west of North America are migratory, including those in Big Bend National Park.
+They arrive in early March—some members of the population nest—then they all depart to Central and South America in the autumn.
 Black vultures range from the eastern and south central U.S., down through Mexico and South America.
-They are mostly non-migratory across their range and here are resident year-round, but never common.
-In Big Bend, turkey vultures are found from the mountains, through the desert, and down to the Rio Grande.
+They are mostly non-migratory across their range and here in the park, they are resident year-round, but never common.
+In Big Bend, turkey vultures are found throughout the park.
 Black vultures are seldom found away from the river.

-Seen up close, neither the turkey nor the black vulture inspire words of praise.
-Both have un-feathered heads, the adult turkey vulture displaying the characteristic red-skinned head, while the black vulture has a wrinkled, black-skinned head.
+Both species of vultures have un-feathered heads, the adult turkey vulture displaying the characteristic red-skinned head, while the black vulture has a wrinkled, black-skinned head.
 Both have long bare legs, often discolored by their habit of defecating on themselves for cooling.
 The talons are weak and the hind toe small and nonfunctional.
 Because the talons are almost useless for defense, both will, if threatened while nesting or roosting, either fall over and play dead, or vomit.
-Anyone who has had the misfortune to hit a vulture while driving can attest to the extremely foul odor of the vomit that is rendered in a final act of defiance.

 Both vultures are predominately carrion eaters.
 The family name for the New World vultures (Cathartidae) is from the Greek word meaning "cleanser," alluding to the tremendous service vultures and their kin provide.
 They patrol the air, finding and ridding the land of carcasses that, if left on the ground, could become harbors of disease.
 At one time in Texas and other areas where ranching occurs, vultures were killed because of the belief that they carried and transmitted anthrax and hog cholera.
 Recent studies have shown that these disease organisms do not survive passage through a vulture's digestive system and it has also been shown that vultures are immune to botulism.
 Vultures will on occasion eat rotting fruit and other plant material and are known to take small live prey, most often young, defenseless animals.